maysu1914/BimAktuelGetter/README.md

 # BimAktuelGetter
-A script based on Python language that get list of all products from BİM web site by given 'aktüel' ID.
+A script based on Python language that gets list of all products from BİM web site by given 'aktüel' ID.
 And exports it in some format.

 ## Required Libraries
 - requests